-We are told in Hebrews that without faith it is impossible to please God, for not only must we 1) first.. trust Him for salvation by grace through faith in Christ's finished work at Calvary, but 2) second.. as born-again Christians we must continue to believe in the truth of His word.. to trust in His many precious promises and to have faith that He hears and answers prayer.
+We are told in Hebrews that without faith it is impossible to please God.
+Firstly, we must trust Him for salvation by grace through faith in Christ's finished work at Calvary.
+Secondly, as born-again Christians we must continue to believe in the truth of His Word, to trust in His many precious promises, and to have faith that He hears and answers prayer.

-So often when we are suffering we cry out to God for help and strength.. which is a natural thing to do, but too often we forget that the Lord has given us all we need for life and godliness.. but also, we tend to forget that God uses these times of suffering to develop our faith.
+So often when we are suffering, we cry out to God for help and strength which is a natural thing to do, but too often we forget that the Lord has given us all we need for life and godliness, and we tend to forget that God uses these times of suffering to develop our faith.

-It is not simply getting through the trials and tribulation of life that is important, but coming through victoriously.. by exercising our faith in Him and learning the lesson that God is teaching us.
-We should never waste the circumstances of life, but ask for His wisdom as well.. so that we may grow in grace and spiritual understanding - knowing that all things work together for good to those that love God and are fitting into His plan.
+It is not simply getting through the trials and tribulations of life that is important, but coming through victoriously by exercising our faith in Him and learning the lesson that God is teaching us.
+We should never waste the circumstances of life, but ask for His wisdom as well so that we may grow in grace and spiritual understanding, knowing that "all things work together for good to those that love God and are fitting into His plan."

 And so we reach the next step in our journey through James.
-We are to pray for wisdom - but we are to pray in faith.
+We are to pray for wisdom, but we are to pray in faith.
 We are to pray trusting God to answer our prayers.
-We are to pray believing that God hears and answers the cries of His children.. for without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who seek Him diligently.
+We are to pray believing that God hears and answers the cries of His children, for without faith it is impossible to please Him, for he who comes to God must believe that He is a rewarder of those who seek Him diligently.

-We are not to waver in our petitions to the Lord, for a person who fluctuates between belief and doubt is as unsettled as a wave of the sea, that is blown hither and thither and tossed about by the winds of unbelief and uncertainty - for James eventually tells us: such a man ought not to expect that he will receive anything from the Lord.
+We are not to waver in our petitions to the Lord, for a person who fluctuates between belief and doubt is as unsettled as a wave of the sea that is blown hither and thither and tossed about by the winds of unbelief and uncertainty.
+About these people, James eventually tells us: "Such a man ought not to expect that he will receive anything from the Lord."

-Heavenly Father, help me to learn the lessons that You would teach me in life, especially during those times of sadness and suffering.. and give me the wisdom I need, so that I do not waste the opportunities, knowing that the testing of my faith produces steadfastness.
-May I always approach Your throne of grace in faith and without doubting - and I praise and thank You for the good work that You are doing in my life, in Jesus name I pray, AMEN.
+Heavenly Father, help me to learn the lessons that You would teach me in life, especially during those times of sadness and suffering, and give me the wisdom I need so that I do not waste the opportunities, knowing that the testing of my faith produces steadfastness.
+May I always approach Your throne of grace in faith and without doubting.
+I praise and thank You for the good work that You are doing in my life.
+In Jesus' name I pray, AMEN.